Yusef Abad

 People residing there are, generally expected to be, of upper middle class, well-off, and prestigious.
 The area is located in the north-central part of the city and is served by Valiasr Street, as well as Kordestan and Hemmat Expressways.

-Three parks are, commonly supposed to be, the most reputable recreation centers in the region; Shafaq park (Persian: پارک شفق), almost in the middle of the area, wherein Shafaq public library, and the well-known Shafaq or Student Community/Cultural Center (Persian: فرهنگسرای دانشجو یا شفق) are located.
+Three parks are, commonly supposed to be, the most reputable recreation centers in the region; Shafaq park, almost in the middle of the area, wherein Shafaq public library, and the well-known Shafaq or Student Community/Cultural Center are located.
 Second one is Qezel-Qale (translated as Red Castle) park, which is located at the beginning of Jahan Ara street.
 This place used to be a part of the former Qezel-Qale prison that has been abandoned for many years.
 The latter is Dustan (translated as Friends) park, that is situated on the northern part of Yusef Abad.

-Yusef Abad has a gas station, Yusef Abad Gas Station, and a cinema/theater, Golriz Cinema-Theater.
-The famous Yusef Abad Police Station (Persian: کلانتری یوسف آباد) is located on the corner of Asad Abadi Square (formerly known as Kalantari Square, translated as Police Station Square, Persian: میدان کلانتری).
+Yusef Abad has a gas station and a cinema/theater.
+The Yusef Abad Police Station is located on the corner of Asad Abadi Square (formerly known as Kalantari Square, translated as Police Station Square).

-The locality is one of the major neighborhoods in Tehran with the highest population of Persian Jewish people.
+The locality is one of the major neighbourhoods in Tehran with the highest population of Iranian Jews.
 Others are Oudlajan, Gisha, Sheikh Hadi, and Gorgan.